 If you’re a seafarer with insulin-treated diabetes, you’ll be familiar with the restrictions on your medical certificate that mean you’re not permitted to work alone or at heights.
 You might also have a geographical restriction, unless you work on a vessel with a ship's doctor and your diabetes is well controlled.

-These restrictions may not represent your future, though.
+However, these restrictions may not represent your future.
 Modern glucose-monitoring technologies have improved a person's ability to control their blood sugar, with a simple device now able to monitor glucose levels continuously and warn if levels become dangerously high or low.

 This new technology may mean that the medical standards for seafarer fitness for insulin-treated diabetic seafarers can be reviewed, but high-quality data is still needed on how effective the devices are in a shipboard setting.